RagniNagpal/RagniNagpal/README.md

-Hi there 👋 I'm Ragni Nagpal
+Hi there 👋 I'm Ragni Nagpal....
 🎓 B.Tech in CSE | 💻 Aspiring Full-Stack Developer

 🌟 About Me